Cushings Syndrome

 • Radiation therapy to treat lasting tumors

-• Drugs that decrease the amount of cortisol the body makes or block the way other adrenal products work
+• Drugs that decrease the body's cortisol—or block the way other adrenal products work

 Prevention

-The risk of this problem may be lowered by limiting long-term corticosteroid use.
+The risk of this problem may be reduced by limiting long-term corticosteroid use.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.